george-hawkins/blender-donut-notebook/uv-unwrapping.md

 UV maps and UV unwrapping
 =========================

 First - UV maps and unwrapping are much simpler than it initially seems.
 Just stick with it for a while and you'll quickly reach a point where it all seems fairly obvious.
-We already briefly came across "UV" when adding the first _UV Sphere_.
+We already briefly came across the term _UV_ when adding the first _UV Sphere_.

 A UV map determines how a 2D image is mapped onto a 3D object (and vice-versa - if your 3D object's surface is mapped to a 2D image and you paint directly onto the 3D object then the UV map will determine how that appears on the flat 2D image).